slacgismo/gismo-cloud-deploy/README.md

 - [EKSAccess](./mainmenu/config/policy/EKSAccess.json)
 - [IamLimitedAccess-EKS](./mainmenu/config/policy/IamLimitedAccess-EKS.json)

 Once you add those permissions onto your IAM user.
-Create a `.env` file with following AWS credentials:
+Create a local `.env` file in the top level of your repository.
+The file should include:

 ```bash
 AWS_ACCESS_KEY_ID=<your-aws-access-key>